mermaid-js/mermaid/docs/Setup.md

 -   `conf`  the base currentConfig to reset to (default: current siteConfig ) (optional, default `getSiteConfig()`)

-## mermaid.API Functions
+## render

-- `mermaidAPI.initialize` is a call to the mermaid API, that targets `config` and changes the before the diagram is rendered.

-**Notes**: `Config` is a variable that contains various configurable elements that can alter how the rendered SVG Diagram/Chart will look like.

-- `mermaidAPI.render` is function that renders a graph/diagram in svg format, from a chart definition inside `<div>` tags.
+Function that renders an svg with a graph from a chart definition.
 Usage example below.

 ```js
 mermaidAPI.initialize({